Sledujte novinky a odebírejte newsletter!

 We create materials for teachers in the spirit of "learning through play " and active learning

-The idea to learn about the forest in the forest on which the program stands, we share with other 7300 schools from 26 countries.
+The idea to learn about the forest in the forest on which the program stands, we share with other 700.000 students from 28 countries.

 We are all part of an international organization LEAF Learning about forest.